open-telemetry/opentelemetry-operator/docs/api.md

-PreStop is called immediately before a container is terminated due to an API request or management e
+PreStop is called immediately before a container is terminated due to an API request or management event such as liveness/startup probe failure, preemption, resource contention, etc.

 <table>
     <thead>